-The Contractor's attention is directed to the following permits, which have been applied for by the Department of Transportation to the authority granting the permit.
-Copies of the permits will be furnished to the Contractor when received by the Department.
+The Contractor's attention is directed to the following permits, which have been issued to the Department of Transportation by the authority granting the permit.

 PERMIT AUTHORITY GRANTING THE PERMIT Dredge and Fill and/or Work in Navigable Waters (404) U. S. Army Corps of Engineers Water Quality (401) Division of Environmental Management, DEQ State of North Carolina